rmi-electricity/cheshire/README.rst

 * Run continuous integration using `tox <https://tox.wiki>`__ on several different versions of Python.
-* Build and publish docs to github-pages.
+* Build and publish docs to GitHub Pages.
+* Merge passing dependabot PRs.